Serious adverse reactions:

 - Serious adverse reactions: [US Boxed Warning]: Fluoroquinolones are associated with disabling and potentially irreversible serious adverse reactions that may occur together, including tendinitis and tendon rupture, peripheral neuropathy, and CNS effects.
-Discontinue delafloxacin immediately and avoid use of fluoroquinolones in patients who experience any of these serious adverse reactions.
-Patients of any age or without preexisting risk factors have experienced these reactions; may occur within hours to weeks after initiation.
+Discontinue norfloxacin immediately and avoid use of fluoroquinolones in patients who experience any of these serious adverse reactions.
+Patients of any age or without pre-existing risk factors have experienced these reactions; may occur within hours to weeks after initiation.

 - Peripheral neuropathy: Fluoroquinolones have been associated with an increased risk of peripheral neuropathy; may occur soon after initiation of therapy and may be irreversible; discontinue if symptoms of sensory or sensorimotor neuropathy occur.
 Avoid use in patients who have previously experienced peripheral neuropathy.

-- Tendinitis/Tendon rupture: Fluoroquinolones have been associated with an increased risk of tendonitis and tendon rupture in all ages; risk may be increased with concurrent corticosteroids, solid organ transplant recipients, and in patients >60 years of age, but has also occurred in patients without these risk factors.
+- Tendinitis/tendon rupture: Fluoroquinolones have been associated with an increased risk of tendonitis and tendon rupture in all ages; risk may be increased with concurrent corticosteroids, solid organ transplant recipients, and in patients >60 years of age, but has also occurred in patients without these risk factors.
 Rupture of the Achilles tendon has been reported most frequently; but other tendon sites (eg, rotator cuff, biceps, hand) have also been reported.
 Inflammation and rupture may occur bilaterally.
 Cases have been reported within hours or days of initiation, and up to several months after discontinuation of therapy.
 Strenuous physical activity, renal failure, and previous tendon disorders may be independent risk factor for tendon rupture.
-Discontinue at first sign of tendon pain, swelling, inflammation, or rupture.
+Discontinue at first sign of tendon pain, swelling, inflammation or rupture.
 Avoid use in patients with a history of tendon disorders or who have experienced tendinitis or tendon rupture.

 - Superinfection: Prolonged use may result in fungal or bacterial superinfection, including C. difficile-associated diarrhea (CDAD) and pseudomembranous colitis; CDAD has been observed >2 months postantibiotic treatment.

 - Myasthenia gravis: [US Boxed Warning]: May exacerbate muscle weakness related to myasthenia gravis; avoid use in patients with known history of myasthenia gravis.
-Cases of severe exacerbations, including the need for ventilatory support, and deaths have been reported.
+Cases of severe exacerbations, including the need for ventilatory support and deaths have been reported.